 We use flags, props and lots of dance in the COLOR GUARD.
 This section of the corps visually interprets and enhances the music.
 Some woodwind players join this section,but again, no previous experience is required.

 Membership costs $725 tuition plus $150 equipment and uniform fee.
 You receive a $50 discount for each additional member from the same family.
 Members can earn most or all of their fees through credits for working at our bingo as well as other fundraising opportunities.
 Out-of-town individuals that require summer housing pay an additional fee that is given to their host family for living expenses.
-The Colts value, encourage and reward volunteerism and full family involvement.
-Therefore, with a reasonable and suggested volunteer commitment, there may be little or no cost of membership.

-- Instruments, equipment, member shirt, and uniform
+- Use of instruments, equipment, and uniform

 - 300+ hours of professional instruction